Sam Domoni

 He played Super Rugby for NSW Waratahs.
 He also played for English clubs, London Irish and Saracens.

 He played for Fiji 6 times between 1990 and 1991 and was part of the Fiji team to the 1991 Rugby World Cup.
 He made his test debut for Fiji in December 1990, against Hong Kong.

 After retiring from rugby, he coached the Combined Penrith and Zion Lions between 1999 and 2000.
 Between 2002–03, he coached The Entrance rugby club based in New South Wales.
 He was appointed the skills and assistant coach for the Manly Rugby club in 2004 before joining the Penrith 7's rugby club in 2005.
 He was appointed the Fiji head coach in 2010 after his predecessor, Ilivasi Tabua was fired.

 After a dismal 2011 RWC, he was fired and replaced by assistant coach, Inoke Male as head coach.

-Domoni's death was reported 24 July 2021, at the age of 52.
-He died of Covid-19.
+Domoni died on 24 July 2021, at the age of 52, from Covid-19 during the COVID-19 pandemic in Fiji.